-REMITTANCES TO SPECIAL DEPOSIT FUND 18424.5
+REMITTANCES OF UNCLAIMED MONEY TO SPECIAL DEPOSIT FUND 18424.5

-(Revised 9/2000)
+(Revised and Renamed 05/2022)

-State agencies remitting unclaimed moneys to the Special Deposit Fund will prepare a Report to State Controller of Remittance to State Treasurer (remittance advice) form, CA 21, in triplicate, and a schedule of unclaimed trust deposits in duplicate.
-The schedule of unclaimed trust deposits must include the following:
+Agencies/Departments remitting unclaimed money to the Special Deposit Fund will prepare a schedule of unclaimed trust deposits in duplicate.
+The original will be emailed to the State Controller’s Office, Fiscal Control Section at fiscalcontrol@sco.ca.gov, and the duplicate will be retained as the agency/department copy.
+The schedule of unclaimed trust deposits must include the following information:

-Name of original payee or depositor
+Name of the original payee or depositor.

-Amount
+Amount.

-Warrant or check number reference and date
+Warrant or check number reference and date.

-Remittance advice number
+Remittance document number.

-The total amount being remitted will be shown on both the remittance advice and the schedule of unclaimed trust deposits.
-The original schedule of unclaimed trust deposits will be sent to SCO.
-The duplicate will be retained as the agency copy.
-The original and duplicate of the remittance advice, together with a check made payable to the State Treasurer, will be sent to the State Treasurer’s Office (STO).
-The triplicate will be retained as the agency copy.
-After endorsement by STO, the SCO will send to the agency documentation that includes the controller’s receipt number.
-After verifying the information on the SCO receipt document, the agency will file this document with their copy of the schedule of unclaimed trust deposits and destroy the agency copy of the remittance advice.
+The total amount being remitted as shown on the remittance document.

+Agencies/Departments will remit the unclaimed money according to the procedure prescribed in SAM Section 8091.
+After verifying the information on the Controller’s Receipt, the agency/department will file this document with their copy of the schedule of unclaimed trust deposits.